 None of the big name cast members were initially told that this movie was a Batman movie, as the script they were sent was titled "The Intimidation Game".
 Sir Michael Caine commented that when he first saw the title, he assumed the script was some kind of gangster movie.

 The title went through many changes.
 First, it was known as "Batman 5".
 It became "Batman: The Frightening" for a while.
 To prevent script leaks, they were titled "Intimidation Game" to throw off the public, before settling on "Batman Begins".

 Ra's Al Ghul is Arabic for "The Demon's Head".
-This refers to his position at the height of the Brotherhood of the Demon, also called the League of Shadows.
-Al-Ghul translates to The Ghoul in Arabic but generally is summarised as Demon.
+This refers to his position at the height of the Brotherhood of the Demon, a.k.a.
+The League of Shadows.
+Al-Ghul translates to The Ghoul in Arabic, but generally is summarized as Demon.

-Instances with just one or two bats in the shot (such as the single bat gone astray inside Wayne's mansion) uses real bats, but each scene with a flock of bats had to be done using CG bats, since it was decided too difficult to control that many bats at once.
+Instances with just one or two bats in the shot, (such as the single bat gone astray inside Wayne's mansion), uses real bats, but each scene with a flock of bats had to be done using CGI bats, since it was decided to be too difficult to control that many bats at once.

-The first and only Batman film in the Nolan Trilogy to utilize "flash fighting".
+The only Batman movie in the Nolan trilogy to utilize "flash fighting".
 Christopher Nolan has said that the idea was to convey Batman's strikingly fast fighting abilities and make him seem quick and a formidable opponent.
 It was not however, utilized in the sequels.